shippify/woocommerce/README.md

 - Shippify as a shipping method in Checkout.
 - WooCommerce Shipping Zones support.
 - Shippify fares showed dinamically to the customers in checkout.
-- Admin decides when to dispatch orders at orders page.
+- Dispatch orders at the WooCommerce Admin orders page.
 - Bulk orders dispatch.
 - Shippify order status displayed at orders page.
 - Supports Cash on Delivery.